-For several years, we've been enjoying this velvety, yet healthy soup at Thanksgiving.
-Butternut squash isn’t the easiest thing to cut into, so I go ahead and buy mine pre-chopped. —Christen Chalmers, Houston, Texas
+For several years, we've been enjoying this velvety, healthy soup at Thanksgiving.
+Butternut squash isn’t the easiest thing to cut into, so I buy mine pre-chopped. —Christen Chalmers, Houston, Texas

 - 1 teaspoon butter

 - 1 garlic clove, minced